R.01 NZ Parole Board hearing

-R.01.02 Management staff attendance at NZPB hearings
+R.01.02 Prison management attendance at NZPB hearings

 - The prison director - or if they are unavailable the assistant prison director or custodial systems manager - must meet with the convening Parole Board prior to a regular or extended hearing to discuss any issues.

-- Prison directors do not have to attend NZPB hearings unless they choose to attend or they are specifically requested by the NZPB.
+- Prison directors do not have to attend NZPB hearings unless they choose to attend, or they are specifically requested by the NZPB.

 - When possible, the NZPB will initially request staff attendance.

-- Staff are requested or summoned to a parole hearing for the purposes of
+- Staff are requested or summoned to a parole hearing for the purposes of:

-- giving evidence, and / or
+- giving evidence, and/or

 - to produce any documents, records or things that maybe relevant to the subject matter.